flarnie/ghc_2014_notes/thurs/keynote_megan_smith.md

 She highlighted three things that she is focused on:
  * "tech policy", including broadband, privacy, helping fix "connectivity deserts", etc.
  * "this goverment itself - how are we gonna be better" using technology

 >"We need all of us ...
 >not only the digital core ...
 >those of us who are putting 100% of our time
 >... but also a digital reserves
 >... many companies are already signing up for that
->... and the digital council.
+>... and the digital council."

  * "the american people ... innovation nation that we are"

 >"I reflect on two Americas ...
 >
 >The America we live in ...